 Why we don’t recommend spray tack for screen printing:

 - Bad for the environment!

 - When printing you breathe in tiny airborne spray particles

 - Over spray makes a mess – glue will begin to build up on your press and other areas of your shop

-(pictured above is an example of platen adhesive build up due to aerosol)
+(Pictured above is an example of platen adhesive build up due to aerosol)

 Liquid Platen Adhesive:

-This is the water based adhesive alternative to aerosol.
+This is the water-based adhesive alternative to aerosol.
 Screen Print Direct carries this product under the name Super Tack.
 This liquid is typically sold in a bottle with a push pull lid and the product has little to no smell.
-The application process is simple, pour out a small quarter size amount and spread evenly over the pallet with any flat tool, i.e. credit card or business card.
+The application process is simple, pour out a small quarter size amount and spread it evenly over the pallet with any flat tool, i.e. credit card or business card.
 The beauty of this application process is the control.
 You dictate exactly where the glue is applied.
 No more glue build up on your shop floor.

 Why we love liquid platen adhesive: